It seems like now, more than ever, it has become fundamental to learn and implement mindful parenting tips to our everyday lives.

 Maybe we should start taking some notes from our kids and start braking some societal walls down.
 The same walls that are preventing us from living our best, stress-free life and subsequently enabling our kids to do the same.

-Here are some mindful activities you can practice with your children:
+Here are some mindful parenting activities you can practice with your children:

 - Go on a nature walk